An erect and bushy shrub to 3 metres tall, possessing a lignotuber.

 The fruit are egg-shaped (ovoid) to 30 mm long and to 25 mm wide with a rough warty surface, not-beaked or with a short beak.

-Hakea laevipes subsp. laevipes is cultivated for gardens and is sold as a small shrub to x 1 metre high by 1.5 metres wide with bronze new growth.
+Hakea laevipes subsp. laevipes is cultivated in gardens and is sold as a small shrub to 1 metre high by 1.5 metres wide with bronze new growth.

 Prefers well-drained sandy soils, in part or filtered sun.
 May be a useful screen plant.
 Responds well to pruning after fruiting or flowering.
 Can be cut back hard as it reshoots from a lignotuber.